-Independent of the size of the accounting firm, a survey of over 150 accounting firms by Confirmation.com, a company that provides confirmation authentication services, found that almost universally audit clients provide auditors with the contact information for confirmations and that rarely is any independent validation performed by the auditor to authenticate that contact information.
+Independent of the size of the accounting firm, a survey of over 150 accounting firms by Capital Confirmation, Inc., a company that provides confirmation authentication services, found that almost universally audit clients provide auditors with the contact information for confirmations and that rarely is any independent validation performed by the auditor to authenticate that contact information.

 What the company found is that with the paper confirmation process, mailing addresses are provided directly by the client and/or taken directly off the client's statement which was in the client's possession.
-Audit standards require the auditor maintain control of the confirmation process-start to finish-which includes validating the contact information.
-Standards do not allow an auditor to take as audit evidence a statement or piece of paper provided by the client without the auditor independently validating that information.
-Therefore, asking the client for or taking that contact information off of a client-provided bank statement does not meet the standards requiring control and professional skepticism.
+Audit standards require the auditor maintain control of the